Making your home more energy efficient can:

 If you have cash available, using your savings can be a good option to fund home improvements, especially smaller projects.
 You can also avoid paying possible interest that may come with borrowing.
 However, it's important to consider whether there are any charges for withdrawing your savings and whether you'll have enough money left over for an emergency fund.

-You may be able to apply for an HSBC Green Personal Loan to exclusively finance the purchase and installation of solar PV panels (from Al Shirawi Solar LLC) – to help lower your carbon footprint.
+You may be able to apply for an HSBC Energy Efficiency Loan to exclusively finance the purchase and installation of solar PV panels to help lower your carbon footprint.

-An HSBC Green Personal Loan comes with a preferential reduced rate of 5.99% per annum, with no processing fee.
+An HSBC Energy Efficiency Loan comes with a preferential reduced rate of 6.99% per annum, with no processing fee.
 Please note – this rate is subject to change and eligibility criteria apply.